 As a driver, staying safe on the road should be your number one priority.
 Unfortunately, accidents can still happen, no matter how cautious and aware you are while driving.
 While getting into an accident can be scary, understanding how your auto insurance coverage works and how to file a claim can remove some stress from the situation.
 In the unfortunate event that you’re involved in an accident, keep these six steps in mind when filing a car insurance claim.

 Six Steps to Filing a Car Insurance Claim

 It’s critical to keep your proof of car insurance, emergency contacts and medical information with you while driving in case of an accident.
-Your proof of auto insurance is essential and provides a contact number for your car insurance company’s claims department and your auto insurance policy number.
+Your proof of auto insurance is essential, as it contains your auto insurance policy number and provides a contact number for your car insurance carrier’s claims department.

-Before you do anything, make sure everyone involved is okay.
-If it is safe to do so, move your car to a safer location.
+Before you do anything, make sure everyone involved in the accident is okay.
+If it’s safe to do so, move your car to a safer location.
 If it’s unsafe to move, turn on your hazards to warn other drivers.

 - Name and contact information of all parties

 - Insurance company information